Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 The configuration may impose a source file size limit resulting in the selection of a different transformer.
 Size limits are normally added to avoid the transforms consuming too many resources.
-The configuration may also specify a priority which will be used in Transformer selection if there and a number of options.
+The configuration may also specify a priority which will be used in Transformer selection if there are a number of options.
 The highest priority is the one with the lowest number.

 ### Transform pipelines